 The course is given in a five day, intensive format, followed by a further five tutorial, seminar sessions over the weeks following the intensive session and an assignment related to system design.
 These sessions are based on problem sets which the student must attempt in order to gain benefit from the seminars.
 In addition, students may book appointments with the Course Convener and the Tutor.
-The course Calendar is the governing document for planning: please monitor it frequently. https://sites.google.com/site/radarmasters/schedule .
+The course Calendar is the governing document for planning: please monitor it frequently. http://radarmasters.co.za/schedule/.

 Course interaction is via the UCT Vula System.
 You will have access to this information once you have registered for the course.
-It is important that you provide your preferred email address (one that it checked frequently) for your Vula registration.
+It is important that you provide your preferred email address (one that is checked frequently) for your Vula registration.